 - Don’t think the house is just somewhere to sleep and leave your belongings whilst you go off sightseeing all day.
 The pets need companionship and regular feeding, dogs need taking for walks and litters need to be changed.
 I have had to look after some very clingy animals who hate to be left alone, meaning I couldn’t be out of the house for more than a couple of hours at once.
 Of course some pets are very independent and can be left alone for most of the day, but some can’t.
 You need to really think about things like this before you agree to house sit.

-- It can actually be very competitive to get a house sit, especially in big cities like London and Sydney, often over 50 people apply for one house sit!
+- It can actually be very competitive to get a house sit, especially in big cities like Rome and Melbourne, often over 50 people apply for one house sit!
 Usually the better the location, the more popular it is, and you will need to show that you are the best person to provide care to their animal.

 Which kind of people is housesitting particularly suited to?

-House sitting is particularly suitable for people who work from home, or those who are not working.
+House sitting is particularly suitable for people who work from home or make money online, or those who are not working.
 If you work from home housesitting is ideal as it is often quiet so you can concentrate, and you get your own space.

 - DO NOT apply if you don’t love animals!
 Although there are some housesits available without any pets (they just want you to mind the house and do the gardening), they aren’t that common.

 - Don’t apply to look after an animal you aren’t comfortable with!
 Even if the house is in a perfect location, if you don’t feel comfortable with a certain pet then don’t apply.
 The websites usually have pictures of the animals on so you can see them before you apply.
 Personally I don’t feel comfortable around certain really big breeds of dogs, however friendly they are.
 I know the breeds I am good with and I stick to those.